"Cactus above the Chama," oils on canvas, 36x48

 A unique vision of the Southwest

 After receiving a Bachelor of Fine Arts degree from Miami University (Ohio), Rick moved to Colorado where he embarked on a career in teaching.
 After earning an MA in US History at the University of Colorado, he wrote an award-winning book, The Ute Indians of Colorado in the Twentieth Century.
 Rick draws upon his research into the various peoples of the Southwest--Native, Hispano, and Anglo--to better depict the human imprint on this ruggedly beautiful land.
 Since retiring from teaching, Rick has been painting full time.
-He lives with his wife and two dogs in Castle Rock, Colorado.
+He lives with his wife and dog in Castle Rock, Colorado.

 Get a glimpse into how Rick creates his paintings and what he is seeking to communicate.